j3ding/cse15l-lab-reports/index.md

 ## ***Part One***
 In this part, write a `StringServer.java` web server in `wavelet` and expect to print input strings on the page.
 * The request format should be like this: `/add-message?s=XXX` where XXX stands for the input string.
-Write the code like this:
+Write the code like this.
 ```
 public String handleRequest(URI url) {
     if (url.getPath().equals("/")) {